On the origin of counterrotating stellar disks in TNG50. I: Formation channels for CRDs

-From these results, we can broadly categorize the origins of compact in-situ CRDs into three scenarios: (i) formation at early times together with the galaxy’s bulge, (ii) interaction-induced star formation without substantial stellar accretion, (iii) peculiar cases associated with smooth misaligned cold gas accretion and pre-stellar disk irregular star formation.
-The first two mechanisms being the most frequent.
+From these results, we can broadly categorize the origins of compact in situ CRDs into three scenarios: (i) formation at early times together with the galaxy’s bulge, (ii) interaction-induced star formation without substantial stellar accretion, (iii) peculiar cases associated with smooth misaligned cold gas accretion and pre-stellar disk irregular star formation.
+The first two mechanisms are the most frequent.
 In practice, some CRDs may involve a combination of these mechanisms.
-Overall, however, the common theme is that the compact in-situ CRDs were built by star formation within the galaxy, often triggered or influenced by interactions, rather than by direct deposition of stars from mergers.
+Overall, however, the common theme is that the compact in situ CRDs were built by star formation within the galaxy and often triggered or influenced by interactions rather than by direct deposition of stars from mergers.